 Growth Product Manager

 A growth product manager is primarily focused on furthering a specific metric their company has set to measure the growth of their business.
 Typically, growth PMs work closely with product marketing and traditional marketing teams to ensure their initiatives are expanding their product reach.
 Most growth product managers run frequent short-term experiments to measure the success of their new feature or project, and pivot to new initiatives quickly to meet the demands of the business.
 Everything from copy to pricing is on the table for testing, and they may help in defining go-to-market strategies.
 Growth product managers would benefit from experience or education in digital marketing, psychology, or advertising.

 Technical Product Manager

-A background in engineering or development is almost always required for technical product management roles, as this type of PM works hand in hand with engineering teams to improve things like a product’s core functionality or a company’s tech stack, security, or other parts of their digital infrastructure.
+A background in engineering or development is almost always required for technical product management roles.
+This type of PM works hand in hand with engineering teams to improve things like a product’s core functionality or a company’s tech stack, security, or other parts their digital infrastructure.
 These PMs are less focused on the appearance of a product and instead are dedicated to ensuring that its inner workings are solid.
-Often, technical product managers are career changers who started out as engineers.
+Often, technical product managers are career changers who started as engineers.

 Data Product Manager